tomrpl/defiscan/src/content/protocols/possum-labs.md

 ## Chain

-This report covers Possum Labs deployment on the Arbitrum mainnet.
-As Arbitrum is still evolving in terms of decentralization and governance, it does not yet meet the highest standard of decentralization (Stage 1 according to L2Beat).
+This report covers the Velodrome v2 deployment on the Arbitrum chain.
+Arbitrum is an Ethereum L2 in Stage 1 according to L2BEAT.

 ## Upgradeability

 Possum Labs consists of two main components: Core for Governance and Portals for Upfront Yield.

 Core Contracts:

-The core governance contracts of the Possum Labs protocol are fully immutable.
-This immutability ensures that users are protected from any risk of unexpected upgrades, censorship, or asset confiscation.
-The fixed nature of these contracts guarantees long-term stability and security, safeguarding user assets and maintaining the integrity of governance decisions.
+Permissions in the Core governance contracts are fully revoked, these contracts are immutable 🎉

 Portals and Adapters:

 The protocol also offers additional functionality through Portals, which allow users to swap yield into other tokens by leveraging the 1inch router.
-These Portals, however, operate using upgradable AdapterV1 contracts.
-These adapters provide flexibility in the system, enabling future adjustments or enhancements.

-Upgrade Process for Adapters:
-Although the core protocol contracts remain immutable, the AdapterV1 contracts associated with the Portals are upgradable.
-The multisig controlled by Possum Labs has the authority to propose a migration to a new adapter via the proposeMigrationDestination function.
-However, this process is not automatic.
-The proposed upgrade must be approved by token holders through a majority vote.
-This governance mechanism ensures that while upgrades are possible, they require community approval, reducing the risks associated with unilateral changes by a single entity.
-This balance between immutability for the core governance contracts and the potential for upgrades in the Portals ensures both stability and flexibility within the Possum Labs ecosystem.
+These Portals expose permissions to upgrade the central `AdapterV1` contracts in order to enable future adjustments and enhancements.
+However, the upgrade to a new, flawed or malicious AdapterV1 contract can result in the loss or theft of user funds.

+The protocol's Upgradeability score thus is High.

 ## Autonomy